argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 balsam site start
 cd ..
 ```

+Note: By default, Balsam will setup sites on Polais to use the `debug`, `prod` and `preemptable` queues.
+The python virtual environment setup for this workshop has also been configured to set up sites to use `HandsOnHPC` and `HandsOnHPCScale`.
+If you want to configure your site to use other queues, edit the `settings.yml` file in the site directory and restart the site.

 ## Create a Hello application in Balsam (hello.py)
 We define an application by wrapping the command line in a small amount of Python code.
 Note that the command line is directly represented, and the say_hello_to parameter will be supplied when a job uses this application.
 Note that we print the available GPUs; this is just to highlight GPU scheduling.